NxPKG/khulnasoft-docs/content/security-center/brand-protection/index.md

 ## Limitations

-While this product is in beta, all Cloudflare paid plans have access to the functionality with limits according to the plans.
+While this product is in beta, all Khulnasoft paid plans have access to the functionality with limits according to the plans.
 Professional and Business customers have access to a limited number of private scans and on-demand searches, while Enterprise customers and Cloudforce One subscribers will have higher limits and the ability to save queries and create notifications for when there are new domain matches.